-The Community House (TCH) is currently seeking a full-time Early Childhood Teacher responsible for team-teaching alongside the Lead Teacher and with other teachers.
+The Community House Early Childhood Center is looking for a full-time Early Childhood Teacher responsible for team-teaching alongside the Lead Teacher and with other teachers.
 Together staff is responsible for implementing a developmentally appropriate HighScope curriculum in accordance with the philosophy of the Early Childhood Center and state licensing regulations.
 The Center is open Monday – Friday from 7am-6pm.

 • Gear program to needs of individual children with concerns for their interest, handicaps, special talents, individual style and pace of learning.

 • Gear expectations and responses to the various developmental levels of the children in the classroom.

 • Facilitate children’s play and learning in a non-directive, positive, flexible manner; know when and how to step in to promote cognitive and social growth.

 • Work with team teachers to plan daily curriculum; problem solve in the classroom, coordinate and conduct parent/teacher conferences, and continually evaluate procedures pertaining to the program, children, parents, and staff.

 • Document all accidents/injuries/incidents and notify Senior Director/Assistant Director in a timely manner.

 • Complete daily reports and prepare children assessments; enter assessments into Child Observation Record (COR) program in a timely manner.

 • Utilize Daily Communication Log to document important information or incidences for all staff.